XIV. Questions and Answers on Dissecting “God-man Theory”

-Question 2: Concerning God’s words “Let us make man in our image, after our likeness” (Genesis 1:26), I don’t understand.
-Since God made man in His own image, does that mean that we have the image of God?
-If it’s true, are we man or God?
+Question 2: About God’s words in Genesis “Let us make man in our image, after our likeness” (Gen 1:26), I don’t fully understand this.
+If God made man in His image, doesn’t it mean we have the image of God?
+If we were made in God’s image, are we man or are we God?

-Answer: In Genesis, God did say to us, “Let us make man in our image, after our likeness …” (Genesis 1:26).
-But He didn’t say that He made God in His image or likeness.
-That God made man in His image and after His likeness doesn't mean He would make man into God.
-God said, “Let us make man in our image, after our likeness.”
-What does He mean by “image”?
-The “image” here refers to God’s disposition, what God has and is, the substance of God’s life, as well as the truth.
-If man lives out all the truths expressed by God, this image of truth will then have God’s image.
-As we all know, God’s disposition and God’s life being are so rich.
-What God’s work manifests is very limited.
-So how can we claim that God’s life being and His disposition can be fully summarized and put clearly by the words expressed by Him?
-Anyone who has experienced God’s work in the last days, and knows Him can confirm that the truth and what God has and is expressed by God are just one ten thousandth or one trillionth of God’s life disposition.
-God is the Creator and the source of life for all things.
-Compared to God’s real life disposition, God’s truth, possessions, and being He expresses are merely a drop in the ocean.
-It’s merely a drop in the ocean.
-Actually, we’re doing well if we can live out one drop of truth in that ocean.
-The truth that we can live out is limited.
-Even if we spend all our lives pursuing it, we can never live out all the truths that God has expressed.
-This has been acknowledged by those who’ve experienced God’s work.
-Some day in the future, when God’s work ends, if we can live out the smallest bit of His image and His life being, it still can’t be said that we’ve become God.
-Because God is the Creator, the substance of His life can’t be fathomed.
+Answer: In Genesis, God said, “Let us make man in our image, after our likeness …” (Gen 1:26).
+But God never said that He made God in His image, after His likeness.
+The fact that God made man in His image and after His likeness doesn't mean that He would make man into God.
+God said, “Let us make man in our image, after our likeness….”
+In this verse, what does “image” refer to?
+“Image” here refers to God’s disposition, what God has and is, and the substance of God’s life, which also refers to the truth.
+If we live out all the truth God expresses, this image of truth will have God’s image. our image of truth But we all know, God’s disposition and God’s life being are so rich.
+And what God manifests through His work is very limited.
+Do you dare to say that God’s disposition and His life being can be summed up and fully described by the words that God has expressed?
+Anyone who has experienced God’s work in the last days and knows God will surely say that the truth and what God has and is that God has expressed, is merely one ten thousandth or one trillionth of the totality of God’s life disposition.
+God is the Creator and the source of the life of all things.
+Compared with God’s real life disposition, His possessions and being that He has expressed are merely a drop in the ocean.
+In fact, if we can manage to live out one drop of truth in that ocean, this is quite an accomplishment.
+Even if we pursue the truth for our entire lives, the truth that we are capable of living out is limited.
+We will never live out all the truth that God expresses.
+Anyone who has experienced God’s work will acknowledge this fact.
+Someday when God’s work ends, if we have managed to live out a tiny bit of God’s image and His life being by this point, you still can’t say that we have become God.
+Because God is the Creator and the substance of His life is unfathomable to us humans.
 God created and governs the whole universe.
-His life is all-inclusive and fills all things.
-We can’t describe His greatness using the words that we have.
-What God has expressed in His work is just a little bit of what He has and is, which is extremely limited.
-Even if man could live out all the truths that God expresses in His work, it still won’t mean that man really obtains God’s image.
-Much less that he completely possesses the truth or gains the truth.
-So, even if man lives out a bit of God’s image, how can we say that he becomes God?
-It’s not a possibility.
-Therefore, that “Man has God’s image and can become God” is foundless.
-It just doesn’t compute.
+God’s life embraces and fulfills all things.
+The greatness of God can’t be described in our words.
+What God has expressed in His work is but a small fraction of what God has and is.
+Even if we lived out all the truth God expresses in His work, it still wouldn’t mean that we have truly possessed God’s image, much less that we are completely possessed of the truth and have attained the truth.
+So even if we are able to live out a little bit of God’s image, how can we possibly say that we have become God?
+It is absolutely impossible.
+Therefore, the idea that “Man has God’s image and so he can become God” is absolutely groundless.
+It’s an absurd fallacy.